stuttter/ludicrousdb/readme.txt

 = How does LudicrousDB support replication? =

 LudicrousDB does not provide replication services.
 That is done by configuring MySQL servers for replication.
-LudicrousDB can then be configured to use these servers appropriately, e.g. by connecting to master servers to perform write queries.
+LudicrousDB can then be configured to use these servers appropriately, e.g. by connecting to primary servers to perform write queries.

 = How does LudicrousDB support load balancing? =